Culinary Travel Mauritius

 Immersive culinary experiences around the island

-Beyond your villa, the island offers countless culinary experiences that turn a simple holiday into a real food tour.
-Mornings can begin with a street food tour at Port Louis Central Market, where the chef walks you between food stalls.
-Further south, the Mahebourg Monday market is a sensory feast of tropical fruits, fresh fish and homemade chutneys, while the Grand Gaube market charms travellers with its village atmosphere and direct contact with fishermen.
-Cooking classes are organised in your villa or at the resort: learn to cook Mauritian food, master the art of curry pastes and discover the right balance of spices.
-For an unforgettable afternoon, head to Chamarel for a rum tasting at one of the island's most reputed distilleries, or visit the Bois Cheri Plantation to pair tea with local pastries.
+Beyond your villa, the island offers countless culinary experiences that turn a holiday into a real food tour.
+A street food tour at Port Louis Central Market with a chef walking you between food stalls.
+The Mahebourg Monday market for tropical fruits, fresh fish and chutneys.
+The Grand Gaube market with direct contact with fishermen.
+Cooking classes in your villa to cook Mauritian food, master curry pastes and balance spices.
+Rum tasting at Chamarel or tea pairing at Bois Cheri Plantation.

 Tailored culinary formats for every moment